Decidability of modal logics of non-$k$-colorable graphs: Preliminaries

-Recall that the validity of $p\imp \Boxd\Did p$ in a frame $(X,R,D)$ expresses that $D$ is symmetric, the formula $\Did \Did p\imp \EE p$ means that the relation $D\cup Id_X$ is transitive ($Id_X$ denotes the diagonal relation on $X$), and the formula $\Di p\imp \EE p$ expresses that $R\subseteq D\cup Id_X$; see, e.g., \cite{DeRijkeDiff} for details.
-The following proposition is straightforward: \begin{proposition} $F=(X,R,D)$ is a point-generated $\diff{\LK{}}$-frame iff $\;{\neq}_X \,\subseteq \,D$. \end{proposition} The formulas \eqref{eq:diff-axioms} are Sahlqvist formulas, and hence are canonical (see, e.g., \cite[Theorem 10.30]{CZ}).
+In particular, it follows that we have the following characterization of bimodal point-generated frames that validate $\diff{\LK{}}$: \begin{proposition} $F=(X,R,D)$ is a point-generated $\diff{\LK{}}$-frame iff $\;{\neq}_X \,\subseteq \,D$. \end{proposition} The formulas \eqref{eq:diff-axioms} are Sahlqvist formulas, and hence are canonical (see, e.g., \cite[Theorem 10.30]{CZ}).
 In particular, it follows that $\diff{\LK{}}$ is Kripke complete.
 It is well-known that this logic has the finite model property: for every non-theorem $\vf$ of $\diff{\LK{}}$, consider a submodel $M$ of the canonical model of $\diff{\LK{}}$ generated by a point $x$ where $\vf$ is refuted, and take a filtration of $M$. \begin{proposition}[\cite{DeRijkeDiff}] $\diff{\LK{}}$ is the logic of the class of all (finite) frames of the form $(X,R,\neq_X)$. \end{proposition} This proposition follows from Proposition \ref{prop:point-gen-diff} and the following standard move that ``repairs'' $D$-reflexive points.
 For a point-generated $\diff{\LK{}}$-frame $F=(X,R,D)$, let $\dunr{F}$ be the frame $(Y,S,\neq_Y)$, where

 Let $f:X\to Y$ be the map defined by $f(x,i)=x$.
 Readily, $f$ is a p-morphism from $\dunr{F}$ onto $F$.
-Now Proposition \ref{prop:DeRijkeDiff} follows from the p-morphism lemma (see, e.g., \cite[Theorem 3.14(i)]{BDV}).
+Now Proposition \ref{prop:DeRijkeDiff} follows from the p-morphism lemma (see, e.g., \cite[Theorem 3.14(i)]{BRV-ML}).

 The frame $\dunr{F}$ will be used later; we will call it the {\em repairing of} $F$.